vonuyvicoo/alpas/README.md

 ## Areas for Improvement
 ________________________

-- Optimize printing by using a buffer and printing the buffer as string
+- Optimize printing by using a buffer and printing the buffer as string ✅
-- Add compatibility to Windows
+- Add compatibility to Windows ✅
+- Improve rendering for Mac (what's funny is that it used to be faster in Mac, but now it's faster in windows)

 ## License
 ________________________